VBernasconi/digital_musicology/milestone3.md

 <img src="images/features_description.png" alt="drawing" width="450"/>

 Hereover, a table containing the continuous features' statistics.
+The perceptual variables (energy and valence) are scored on a scale without unit from 0 to 1, slightly biased upwards, but well distributed.
+The average duration of the songs is about three and a half minutes, with a high variance.
+Tempo is measured in beat per minute (bpm), with an average of two beats per second.
+Loudness is measured in dB.
+It should be remembered that this scale is logarithmic, and that the variance is therefore greater than it seems.

 <img src="images/songs_per_key.png" alt="drawing" width="450"/>